kickitharder/Meade-LX200-Classic--ASCOM-Driver/README.md

 Connection to the telescope via this ASCOM driver by the client application is much quicker.
 The telescope's date and time is updated on connection or when unparking.

+A self-installation file for the driver will be uploaded here sometime in the future.

-This ASCOM driver has been written in Visual Basic .NET and has the following features which other do not have or perform as well:
+This ASCOM driver has been written in Visual Basic .NET and has the following features which others do not have or perform as well:

 Setup Dialog
 ------------

-1)  Lists all COM ports in order to make it easy to select the correct one connected to the LX200
+1)  Lists all COM ports in order to make it easy to select the correct one connected to the LX200.
-2)  A "Check Connection" button so that the user can see straight away if the LX200 responds on the selected COM port
+2)  A "Check Connection" button so that the user can see straight away if the LX200 responds on the selected COM port.
 3)  The user can select one of the seven LX200 Classic models.
-The driver can now supply the client application with the correct aperture, diameter and focal length without any additional input from the user
+The driver can now supply the client application with the correct aperture, diameter and focal length without any additional input from the user.
 4)  If a focal reducer is being used then the F-number of reducer can be entered as a percentage, e.g. F6.3 will be enter as 63%.
 5)  The maximum slew rate can be set (default is 3 degrees per second) instead of 8 degs per sec.
 This saves the LX200's motors!
 6)  The telescope's site elevation in metres above sea level can be defined here for the client application to use.
 7)  The maximum declination in degrees that the telescope can slew to can be set.
-This helps to avoid camera equipment form colliding with LX200's mount
+This helps to avoid camera equipment form colliding with LX200's mount.
 8)  The home position for parking the telescope can set by the user suppling the hour angle and declination of the home postions.
 9)  The LX200's own on board library can be accessed by clicking on the "Library" button.

 The LX200 (except the 16") does not have a facility for parking.
 This driver allows the LX200 to park at a given hour angle, given in hours, from the meridian (south is 0 hours).
 The home declination is also given here.
-When client application asks the driver to park the LX200, the LX200 will be parked at this home postion.
+When  theclient application asks the driver to park the LX200, the LX200 will be parked at this home postion.
 While parking, a pop-up window shows the progress of the parking with an "Abort" button to halt the process.
 For the 16" LX200, its own parking feature is not used.

 When parked, the LX200 is put into LAND mode which stops the LX200's mount from being driven and respond to any go-to slew commands.
 When unparked, the home position can be calculated by getting local sidereal time and adding the hour angle to it to